Reliance/.github/docs/pull_request_template.md

 -   [ ] I have assigned code reviewers

-* Any ref(s) to other PR’s in coordination with a larger change
+* Identify any other PR’s in coordination with a larger change
 * Identify areas of focus for reviewer
 * Identify areas of focus for QA testing